EmmyAnieDev/Learn-Laravel/README.md

 *   Aggregates methods are mostly used for time calculating.
 Suppose you have to calculate the sum of your price column.

 *   You can also count how many columns you have.
 How many rows you have in the database.

+## FILLABLE & MASS ASSIGNMENT

+-   The Fillable property specifies which attributes can be mass-assigned.

+-   Mass assignment allows setting multiple attributes on a model at once using an array of key-value pairs.

+-   Guarded property specifies which attributes that can't be mass-assigned.